altostrat/api-tools/README.md

 API_PREFIX=
 ```

-`AUTH0_CLIENT_ID` should be the client ID of the MikroCloud Auth0 tenant application.
+`AUTH0_CLIENT_ID` should be the client ID of the Altostrat Auth0 tenant application.
 `AUTH0_COOKIE_SECRET` should be a random string of at least 32 characters.
 `API_PREFIX` should be the prefix for your API routes, e.g. `v1/my-service`.